ansys/pyensight/doc/source/getting_started/index.rst

 The resulting image, which is rendered using 4x antialiasing, is 1920x1080 pixels.

-You can use the ``show()`` method to view or interact with the current EnSight session via the web.
+You can use the :func:`show<ansys.pyensight.core.Session.show>` method to view or interact with the current EnSight session via the web.
 This method supports creating various graphical representations and returns URLs for viewing or interacting with these representations.

 .. code:: python